SafetyWing Strikes Back!

 And who knows?
 Maybe pressure from journalists like yours truly helped too.

-But the more important question is: which company now has the better products?
+But the more important question is: which company has the better products now?

 Below, I’ll look at each of SafetyWing’s improvements: first, in their travel insurance, then in their full international health insurance.
-I’ll also compare them to Genki’s existing products.
+I’ll also compare them to Genki’s existing products — they’ve changed lately too.

-And at the end, I’ll let you know if I’ve changed my overall recommendations.
+And at the end, I’ll let you know if I’ve revised my overall recommendations.

 (The usual caveats apply: I’m not an “expert” on this topic — I’m just a guy on the internet who asks a lot of questions.
 Do your own due diligence!
 And ask a lot of your own questions — both Genki and SafetyWing have great “chat” features — then save a record of the answers they provide.)

-Previously, Nomad Health had — and for Americans, still has — a $250 USD deductible per term.
-But with Nomad Health 2.0, there is no deductible.
+Previously, SafetyWing’s travel insurance included a $250 USD deductible per term.
+But with Nomad Insurance Essential, there is no deductible.

 How is this different from Genki?